Ellis-Robinson/book-club-app/README.md

  2. Click on the settings button, located just above the green **GITPOD** button.
  3. In settings scroll down to the **GitHub Pages** section.
  4. Under **source** click the dropdown button labelled **None** and select **Master Branch.**
- 5. The page will automatically refresh itself and after a few moments the published site link will be availible to click on the **GitHub Page** section.
+ 5. The page will automatically refresh itself and after a few moments the published site link will be available to click on the **GitHub Page** section.

 ## Forking the GitHub Repository